- Who We Are

 Your right to report

 That’s why the right of UFT members to report incidents is so important: UFT members have the right to report every safety or discipline incident to the DOE as well as to the union.
-These incidents may include assaults, classroom disruptions, threats, violent or dangerous behavior and even minor infractions such as a student cursing at you.
+These incidents may include assaults, threats, violent or dangerous behavior and even minor infractions such as classroom disruptions.

 The report forms you should file

 If you become the victim of a school-related assault or incident, notify your principal and make sure he or she files a DOE Online Occurrence Report within 24 hours.